alopezrivera/tudelft-ae-study-planner/README.md

 3. Plan my study and set my goals
 2. Get a fair estimate of how much I must study (especially daily) to achieve my goals

-It turned out to be a cool project to learn Excel!
+It turned out to be a cool project to learn Excel.
+Hope you find some use in it!

 ## 2. Usage